hirwacedric123/kicks_life_final/API_DOCUMENTATION.md

-# KoraQuest API Documentation
+# Kicks_life 250 API Documentation

-This document provides comprehensive documentation for the KoraQuest REST API endpoints.
+This document provides comprehensive documentation for the Kicks_life 250 REST API endpoints - Your premier shoe marketplace in Rwanda.

 ## Base URL
 ```